ACDguide/Governance/_sources/concepts/dmp.md

 If research is part of a collaboration project:

 * a [data agreement](collaboration-agreement.md) on how data will be shared/published should be in place from the start
-* any data policy and/or standard adopted by the project should be followed
+* any data policy and/or standard adopted by the project should be followed.

 **Public**